-Dr. Harrington is a board-certified general pediatrician and father of an 18-year-old son with autism.
+John Harrington, M.D., is a board-certified general pediatrician and father of a young adult with autism spectrum disorder.
 He is a Robert Wood Johnson Fellow recipient for primary care research and completed a three-year HRSA mentoring program for general pediatric research.

-Dr. Harrington moved to Virginia seven years ago and is currently the division director of General Academic Pediatrics at Children's Hospital of the King's Daughters.
+Dr. Harrington is the division director of General Academic Pediatrics at Children's Hospital of the King's Daughters.
 His group has more than 25,000 visits per year.
 His main interests are autism, obesity, behavioral problems, and the education of medical students and pediatric residents.

 He is a professor of pediatrics at Eastern Virginia Medical School.